-J1 Degrees conferred between July 1, 2020 and June 30, 2021
+J1 Degrees conferred between July 1, 2021 and June 30, 2022

 For each of the following discipline areas, provide the percentage of diplomas/certificates, associate, and bachelor's degrees awarded.
 To determine the percentage, use majors, not headcount (e.g., students with one degree but a double major will be represented twice).
-Calculate the percentage from your institution's IPEDS Completions by using the sum of 1st and 2nd majors for each CIP code as the numerator and the sum of the Grand Total by 1st Majors and the Grand Total by 2nd major as the denominator.
+Calculate the percentage from your institution's IPEDS Completions by using the sum of 1st and 2nd majors for each CIP code as the numerator and the sum of the Grand Total by 1st Major: and the Grand Total by 2nd major as the denominator.
 If you prefer, you can compute the percentages using 1st majors only.

 Category Diploma/Certificates Associate Bachelor's CIP 2020 Categories to Include

-Agriculture 0% 01
+Agriculture 01

-Natural resources and conservation 0% 03
+Natural resources and conservation 03

-Architecture 1% 04
+Architecture 1.02% 04

-Area, ethnic, and gender studies 0% 05
+Area, ethnic, and gender studies 05

-Communication/journalism 1% 09
+Communication/journalism 0.75% 09

-Communication technologies 0% 10
+Communication technologies 10

-Computer and information sciences 19% 11
+Computer and information sciences 21.49% 11

-Personal and culinary services 0% 12
+Personal and culinary services 12

-Education 0% 13
+Education 13

-Engineering 52% 14
+Engineering 50.86% 14

-Engineering technologies 0% 15
+Engineering technologies 15

-Foreign languages, literatures, and linguistics 1% 16
+Foreign languages, literatures, and linguistics 0.92% 16

-Family and consumer sciences 0% 19
+Family and consumer sciences 19

-Law/legal studies 0% 22
+Law/legal studies 22

-English 0% 23
+English 23

-Liberal arts/general studies 0% 24
+Liberal arts/general studies 24

-Library science 0% 25
+Library science 25

-Biological/life sciences 6% 26
+Biological/life sciences 5.70% 26

-Mathematics and statistics 1% 27
+Mathematics and statistics 1.39% 27

-Military science and military technologies 0% 28 & 29
+Military science and military technologies 28 & 29

-Interdisciplinary studies 2% 30
+Interdisciplinary studies 1.32% 30

-Parks and recreation 0% 31
+Parks and recreation 31

-Philosophy and religious studies 0% 38
+Philosophy and religious studies 38

-Theology and religious vocations 0% 39
+Theology and religious vocations 39

-Physical sciences 2% 40
+Physical sciences 2.74% 40

-Science technologies 0% 41
+Science technologies 41

-Psychology 1% 42
+Psychology 0.67% 42

-Homeland Security, law enforcement, firefighting, and protective services 0% 43
+Homeland Security, law enforcement, firefighting, and 43

-Public administration and social services 0% 44
+Public administration and social services 0.67% 44

-Social sciences 2% 45
+Social sciences 1.32% 45

-Construction trades 0% 46
+Construction trades 46

-Mechanic and repair technologies 0% 47
+Mechanic and repair technologies 47

-Precision production 0% 48
+Precision production 48

-Transportation and materials moving 0% 49
+Transportation and materials moving 49

-Visual and performing arts 2% 50
+Visual and performing arts 1.87% 50

-Health professions and related programs 10% 51
+Health professions and related programs 51

-Business/marketing 0% 52
+Business/marketing 8.94% 52

-History 1% 54
+History 0.32% 54

 Other

 TOTAL (should = 100%) 0.00% 0.00% 100.00%